Louis Auguste, Duke of Maine: Biography

 Louis-Auguste de Bourbon was born at the Château de Saint-Germain-en-Laye on 31 March 1670.

 He was named Louis after his father and Auguste after the Roman Emperor Augustus.

 Immediately after his birth, Louis-Auguste was placed in the care of one of his mother's acquaintances, the widowed Madame Scarron, who took him to live in a house on rue de Vaugirard, near the Luxembourg Palace in Paris.
 His siblings, Louis-César, Louise-Françoise and Louise Marie Anne de Bourbon were also brought there after their births.
 Their mother, living with the king at Versailles, rarely saw her children, and Madame Scarron took the place of mother in Louis-Auguste's affections.

-One of his legs was shorter than the other and Scarron took him to consult, first, a famous quack at Antwerp and later to the waters of Bareges, a small town near the Pyrenees, whither they traveled incognito (she as the marquise de Surgeres).
+One of his legs was shorter than the other and Scarron took him to consult, first, a famous quack at Antwerp and later to the waters of Barèges, a small town near the Pyrenees, whither they traveled incognito (she as the marquise de Surgeres).

-On 19 December 1673, when Louis-Auguste was three years old, Louis XIV legitimised his children by Montespan by letters patent registered by the Parlement de Paris.
+On 19 December 1673, when Louis-Auguste was three years old, Louis XIV legitimised his children by Montespan by letters patent registered by the Parlement of Paris.
 At this time, Louis-Auguste received the title of duc du Maine.

 In 1674, at the age of four, Louis-Auguste and his siblings were officially introduced to the court at Versailles.
 In the same year, he was made a colonel-general of the Swiss Guards.

 Du Maine's greatest enemy at court became his father's sister-in-law, the duchesse d'Orléans, known at court as Madame.
 In her famous correspondence describing life at Versailles, Madame claimed that du Maine was not the son of the king: